adamysyim/quality-of-life-eco395m-final/README.md

 | **Pollution Index**| based on surveys from visitors of the website.
 Pollution Index is an estimation of the overall pollution in the city.
 The biggest weight is given to air pollution, than to water pollution/accessibility, two main pollution factors.
 Small weight is given to other pollution types.
 Questions for these surveys are similar to many similar scientific and government surveys.
 Numbeo filters surveys to eliminate potential spam, like people entering a large amount of data which are differentiating from the median value.
 Survey result is scaled to [0, 100]. |
 | **Climate Index**| produced by a formula which uses dew point and temperature (and estimated avg. high humidex using those two numbers) to estimate a climate index.|

-For consitency, we used the data since 2018 since NUMBEO changed the formula for Quality of Life Index since 2018.
+For consitency, we used the data since 2018 because current formula for the Quality of Life index has been applied since then.

 ## Methodology and Description of the Project
 1. Web-scrape the original data using Beautiful soup